 - Run on multiple mobile platforms

 Why compromise with slow running apps?
-Develop high performing mobile applications by using LAMP (Linux, Apache, MySQL, PHP) or MEAN (MongoDB, ExpressJS, AngularJS, Node.js) technologies.
-LAMP is considered as one of the reliable technology set that supports the enterprise web apps strategies.
+Develop high performing mobile applications by using the best backend technology for mobile app that involves LAMP (Linux, Apache, MySQL, PHP) or MEAN (MongoDB, ExpressJS, AngularJS, Node.js).
+LAMP is considered as one of the reliable mobile app technology stack that supports the enterprise web apps strategies.
 Using Node.js, mobile app developers create an event-driven architecture that improves user experience and reduces application loading time.

 Mobile App Development Platforms

 With each passing day, the demand for mobile application development, governance and unification increases.
-To host low code development features, enterprises have to adopt suitable mobile app development platforms.
-This is not an integral part of the tech stack but plays a key role in improving the application development process.
-To pick up the best platform, it is important to analyze them by considering
+To host low code development features, enterprises have to adopt suitable platforms.
+This is not an integral part of the mobile app tech stack but plays a key role in improving the development process.
+To pick up the best platform, it is important to analyze them by considering.

-- Ease of integration with database, APIs, and back-end systems
+- Ease of integration with the database, APIs, and back-end systems

 - Integrated development environment – features and functionality of multi-channel (mobile apps, web, and wearable) and multi-platform (OSs and devices.)